Approximate Inference for Constructing Astronomical Catalogs from Images: Markov chain Monte Carlo

 The AIS-MCMC procedure described above requires us to choose a number of samples and iterations.
 For the experiments we describe in Section \ref{sec:experiments}, we use $T = 200$ annealing steps and $N'=25$ independent samples of the marginal likelihood.
-For each $N'$ sample, we run an additional slice-sampling MCMC chain for $B'=25$ iterations, producing a total of of $N'\times B' = 625$ correlated posterior samples of $z_s$.
+For each of the $N'$ samples, we run an additional slice-sampling MCMC chain for $B'=25$ iterations, producing a total of $N'\times B' = 625$ correlated posterior samples of $z_s$.